microsoft/azure-health-data-services-toolkit/samples/CustomRequestHeaders/README.md

 This sample solution describes how to append and replace existing headers with custom headers by determining the value in an incoming http request and returning the modified collection headers.

+This sample doesn't require any setup or any access to Azure Resources because it does everything locally.

 ## Concepts

 - This sample demonstrates the feature Custom Headers available in Azure Health Data Services SDK.
 This sample allows the user to inject a new header name with the value determined by an incoming http request.